 Step 3 - Spread the chocolate chips and Let cool

-Refrigerate for about 15 minutes and then break the matzo into 2 inch squares.
+Refrigerate for about 15 minutes and then break the matzo crack candy into 2 inch squares.
 To speed up the cooling and hardening process, you can freeze the matzo for 5 minutes instead.

 FAQ